liuzhy/bingwallpic/README.md

 learning rust.

-with helping of github of copilot
+with helping of github copilot